uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_repertoires.rst

 do not directly change the predictions of a model, but they control the learning process (for example: the learning speed).

-The immune repertoires are divided into sets with different purposes: the training and validation sets are used for finding the optimal parameters and hyper-parameters respectively.
+The immune repertoires are divided into sets with different purposes: the training and validation sets are used for finding the optimal parameters and hyperparameters respectively.
 The test set is held out, and is only used to estimate the performance of a trained model.

 In this tool, a range of plausible hyperparameters have been predefined for each ML method.
 The optimal hyperparameters are found by splitting the training/validation data into 5 equal portions, where 4 portions are used to train the ML model (with different hyperparameters) and the remaining